uktrade/django-hawk/README.md

 1. Make sure the `HawkResponseMiddleware` runs
 2. Check the authentication

-If you want all of your views to be authenticated with HAWK, then you can add the `HawkResponseMiddleware` to the `MIDDLEWARE` setting in your project like so:
+Add the `HawkResponseMiddleware` to the `MIDDLEWARE` setting in your project like so:

 ```
 MIDDLEWARE = [